bitovi/bitops/docs/tool-configuration/configuration-cloudformation.md

 -------------------
 ### SKIP_DEPLOY_CLOUDFORMATION
-Will skill all cloudformation executions.
+Will skip all cloudformation executions.
 This superseeds all other configuration